-Time: Monday and Wednesday 3:45-5:05
+Time: Monday and Wednesday 2:15-3:35.

-Place: Room 115, Carnegie
+Place: Room 110, Carnegie

 Description: Geometry is a branch of mathematics that has many applications in the "real world" and in other areas of mathematics.
 Much of modern mathematics was developed to answer geometric questions.
-This course will concentrate on building geometric intuition in 2- and 3-dimensional euclidean space, understanding how rigorous mathematical notions can be developed from this intuition, and developing an understanding of two non-euclidean geometries: spherical geometry and projective geometry.
+This course will concentrate on building geometric intuition in euclidean space, understanding how rigorous mathematical notions can be developed from this intuition, and developing an understanding of two non-euclidean geometries: spherical geometry and projective geometry.

-Prerequisites: MAT 275 and MAT 331.
-The course will assume that the students can read and write proofs and have a good understanding of the vector space \mathbb{R}^n for n=2 and 3.
+Prerequisites: MAT 375 and MAT 331.
+The course will assume that the students can read and write proofs and have a good understanding of the vector space $\mathbb{R}^n$ for n=2 and 3.
 At a few points you'll also need to recall some basic facts from calculus.

 Text: Modern Geometry with Applications by George A. Jennings.
-We will cover chapters 1 and 2 and parts of 3 and 4.
+We will cover chapters 1, 2 and 4.